 - ● Bachelor of Arts (B.A.) in Early Childhood Education

 - ● Early Childhood Endorsement, Birth to Grade 2

 - ● Early Childhood Special Education Approval Endorsement, Birth to Grade 2

 - ● ESL Endorsement, PreK-12th Grade

 - o Infant Toddler, levels 1-3

-Early childhood courses for this program are offered in the evenings and are online synchronous (at a scheduled time).
-However, if desired, traditional face-to-face courses during the daytime will be available as well.
+Early childhood courses for this program are offered in the evenings either online synchronous (at a scheduled time) or face-to-face on campus; some may be offered in an online asynchronous modality.
 Most ESL courses (BBED) are offered online asynchronous (not at a scheduled time).
 Click the following links to view and download the program overview and coursework.